 Classic béchamel is a white, creamy, and velvety sauce, perfect for accompanying numerous dishes.
-Its origin dates back to the 1700s in France, and since then, it has become a staple of international cuisine.
-Classic béchamel is ideal for dressing lasagna, cannelloni, gratinated vegetables, and pasta gratins.
+Its origins date back to the 1700s in France and it has since become a staple in international cuisine.
+Classic béchamel is ideal for dressing lasagna, cannelloni, gratin vegetables, and pasta bakes.
 It is also a base for many other sauces and preparations.

-Melt the butter, add the flour, and let it cook for a couple of minutes without letting it color (this preparation is called a white roux).
-Add the milk (cold and all at once), bring to a boil, stirring continuously, preferably with a whisk to eliminate lumps.
+Melt the butter, add the flour, and cook for a couple of minutes without letting it take color (this preparation is called a white roux), add the milk (cold and all at once), bring to a boil while continuously stirring preferably with a whisk to eliminate lumps.

 Boil for at least ten minutes to eliminate the taste of raw flour.

-These quantities are for a medium béchamel.
-You can make it thicker or thinner depending on its intended use by increasing or decreasing the amount of milk.
+These doses are for a medium béchamel, it can be made thicker or thinner depending on the uses it is intended for by increasing or decreasing the amounts of milk.

 Pan